smclacke/minishell/zxy_sarah_notes/SARAH_TD.md

 **TO DO**

- ---> sort()
-		smaller, better, and good, and norm, and readable

  ---> change token var names to be easier to follow... like evrywhere....
 		lexer, parser + sort + main....